From Evergreen Trail Guide

 How to find it

-Trail starts at KC Parks sign on RR grade on the north side of I 90 between Exit 18 and 20.
+Trail starts on the RR grade on the north side of I 90 between Exits 18 and 20.

-Another good starting spot is just off the Sunset interchange on I-90 (Exit 18), just as you drive down into downtown Issaquah.
-The parking lot is just to either side at the bottom of the ramp on East Sunset Way.
-From the parking lot head north over I-90 to the RR grade that heads east along the north side of I-90.
-After a mile or so you reach the Grand Ridge trail that heads up the hill to the left.
-(This parking lot is a good access to the High School Trail, described below).
+The best place to park is on Sunset way (I-90 Exit 18), just as you drive down into downtown Issaquah.
+The parking lot is on either side at the bottom of the ramp on Sunset Way.
+From the parking lot head north over I-90 on paved trail which becomes the gravel RR grade that heads east along the north side of I-90.
+After a mile or so you reach the first Grand Ridge trail that heads up the hill to the left.

 A new paved trail - the High Point Connector - connects the East Lake Sammamish Trail (which turns into the Rainier Trail in downtown Issaquah) to the RR trail on I-90 east of Issaquah.
 This trail follows follows I-90 along the north side of the freeway.
 Folks living in Issaquah and Sammamish can use this link to get to Grand Ridge trails.
 (Note: Mountains to Sound Greenway Trust is working on establishing a bike link from these trails west to Eastgate).